 The OpenStack community is now building a standard, open set of tools that vendors can use to self-certify compatibility of their solutions with the upstream OpenStack codebase.
 Vendors will set up their own internal testing labs, link these labs to the community-driven OpenStack continuous integration system, and dynamically expose the results of their certification tests in a publicly available dashboard.
 Jay Pipes, who recently joined the Mirantis team, is helping spearhead this effort and has published a series of posts to help infrastructure vendors join and participate in this program:

-More than a dozen major infrastructure vendors, including VMware, NetApp and HP, as well as large OpenStack users such as Yahoo, Dreamhost and AT&T, are supporting the initiative.
+More than a dozen major infrastructure vendors, including VMware, NetApp and HP, as well as large OpenStack users such as Yahoo and Dreamhost, are supporting the initiative.
 We’ll be asking all partners integrating with Mirantis OpenStack to formally join this effort and are committed to helping vendors set up their internal testing environments.
 To that effect, we’ll also be offering free support to all vendors setting up their internal testing labs.
 Third party vendor drivers that haven’t been tested following this process will likely be deprecated from the OpenStack trunk by the end of 2014.
 If you aren’t already a part of this effort, please contact us.

 When this is done, everybody looking to adopt OpenStack will have access to accurate and objective information on how well a vendor’s solution works with OpenStack with no involvement on behalf of a downstream distribution vendor.
 Moreover, everybody will know what tests were conducted and what process was followed to justify any certification.